Oven-Baked BBQ Ribs

 Step 6.

-To finish the ribs with the oven’s broiler, uncover the ribs from the foil and either discard or flatten.
+To finish the ribs with the oven’s broiler, uncover the ribs from the foil and either discard or flatten it.
 Coat ribs fully (both sides) with additional BBQ sauce.
 Turn the broiler on high and ensure the ribs are 5-6 inches from the heat source.
-Broil for 1-3 minutes per side or until ribs reach desired seared exterior.
+Broil for 1-3 minutes per side or until ribs reach the desired seared exterior.
 Note, the broiler will cook very fast so be sure to monitor very closely.

 Step 7.